m-ku66/Visual_Novel_Base/README.md

-# Advanced Visual Novel System
+# Visual Novel System Base

 A lightweight, exportable visual novel system for React + Zustand with a sophisticated hybrid point system for complex branching narratives.